Raindrops fell on the pavement like fat toads.

 “We have no Dr Sharif who works here.”

-The woman at the antiquities desk of the Egyptian Museum is absolute about this.
+The woman at the antiquities desk of the Egyptian Museum was absolute about this.
 “We have never had a Dr Sharif who has worked here.”

-“But look, here are his workings out,” says Passepatout.
+“But look, here are his workings out,” said Giristroula.
 “He told us all about his papyrus, the key to the lost tombs, the royal cyphers.
 I mean, well, I think he did…”

-The woman raises her large glasses hanging on a thin link chain around her neck, not letting them rest on her nose, and peers at the crumpled pages.
+The woman raised her large glasses hanging on a thin link chain around her neck, not letting them rest on her nose, and peered at the crumpled pages.

-“This is… Well.
-This is just nonsense,” she says.
-Her face pulled long, as she looks, a listless mouth showing fastidious displeasure.
+“This is… Well… This is just nonsense,” she said.
+Her face pulled long, as she looked.
+A listless mouth showing some sort of fastidious displeasure.

-She hands it quickly back to Passepartout, almost eager to get it out of her hands.
+She handed it quickly back to Giristroula, almost eager to get it out of her hands.
 “Nonsense.”

-“Maybe he goes by another name amongst his friends…” Passepartout says to Kemp, without much real conviction.
+“Maybe he goes by another name amongst his friends…?”
+Giristroula said, without much real conviction.

-Passepartout wants to believe, refuses to allow herself to really think they have been caboodled by one of the millions of Cairo hucksters.
+But Giristroula wanted to believe.
+She refused to allow herself to really think we had been caboodled by one of the millions of Cairo hucksters.

-She doesn’t want to admit they have had one of the million conversations struck up in the city – conversations that always seems to end in a friend’s shop.
-To feel the thud to the stomach when you realise that every interaction you had was always leading to someone wanting something, somewhere, from you at some point.
+She didn’t want to admit they have had one of the million conversations struck up in the city – conversations that always seems to end in a friend’s shop.
+To feel the thud to the stomach when you realised that every interaction you had was always leading to someone wanting something, somewhere, from you at some point.
 Every Cairo moment leading to a swindle.

-What Dr Sharif wanted from them was anyone’s guess though.
-Passepartout enjoys speculating wildly that they were involved in some secret, that the paper they held was a code, that Dr Sharif’s life was at that very moment in terrible danger.
+What Dr Sharif wanted from us though was anyone’s guess.
+Giristroula enjoyed speculating wildly that we were involved in some secret, that the paper we held was a code, that Dr Sharif’s life was at that very moment in terrible danger.

-She thumps her hands together coming up with new fresh ideas on this theme.
-Kemp just feels a sadness.
+She thumped her hands together coming up with new fresh ideas on this theme.

-The two travellers are stuck in a taxi.
-Not moving.
+We were stuck in a taxi.
+We were not moving.

-The taxi is stuck in traffic.
+The taxi was stuck in traffic.
 The extreme, never moving, traffic of Cairo.
 In the extreme Cairo heat and dead air.
 The wound down windows refusing to allow anything but fumes in.

 Over 10 million people outside, in the central city alone.

-Finally, briefly, the traffic thins slightly and the taxi manages to pick up speed on the wide 8-lane highway: the Pyramid Road.
+Finally, briefly, the traffic thinned slightly and the taxi managed to pick up speed on the wide 8-lane highway: the Pyramid Road.

-Predictably enough to both Kemp and the Greek, Egyptian driving is alarming.
+Predictably enough to both me and the Greek, Egyptian driving was alarming.
 Cars, motorbikes, moped, pedestrians cutting in, cutting across the traffic.
-Men in flapping sandals sprint slappingly in front of the lanes of roaring traffic.
+Men in flapping sandals sprinting slappingly in front of the lanes of roaring traffic.

 Then a terrible sight.

-Kemp and a reluctant-to-look Passepartout – turning away, and then back again, to look through splayed fingers, then turning away again – watch an elderly lady sat down by the side of the road: black head-scarfed, her head is turned upwards, a pained face hollering to the sky.
+I saw it first.
+And the a reluctant-to-look Giristroula – turning away, and then back again, to look through splayed fingers, then turning away again.
+We watched an elderly lady sat down by the side of the road: black head-scarfed, her head was turned upwards, a pained face hollering to the sky.

-She cradles a man’s lifeless body in her arms.
-There are other men who pace around her manically, slapping their heads in anguish.
-High pitched cries carry over the noise of the traffic.
-It is an awful, grisly, disturbing sight.
+She cradled a man’s lifeless body in her arms.
+There were other men who paced around her manically, slapping their heads in anguish.
+High pitched cries carried over the noise of the traffic.
+It was an awful, grisly, disturbing sight.

 One of Cairo’s mad, uncurbed, road crossers, who just didn’t make it.

-Passepartout and Kemp sit back in the taxi in silence for a long time.
-Even the sight of a small hatchback car passing on the other side of the road, with a large adult camel squeezed and folded onto the backseats, its head out of the window, wind blowing its face into a nonchalant smile, fails to raise their spirits sufficiently.
+We sat back in the taxi in silence for a long time.
+Even the sight of a small hatchback car passing on the other side of the road, with a large adult camel squeezed and folded onto the backseats, its head out of the window, wind blowing its face into a nonchalant smile, failed to really raise our spirits sufficiently.

 Then the first glimpse.

-It’s with a small shock that they see their first glimpse of the pyramids, as they are driven closer through the suburbs of Giza.
+It’s with a small shock that we saw the first glimpse of the pyramids, as we are driven closer through the suburbs of Giza.

 The first views are in a weirdly clashing, contrary way: the tips of these ancient beasts, born at the beginning of civilisation, poking up over dull blocks of white modern flats.

-Then, all of a sudden, the car is off the road, and away from the uninspiring carpet-selling modern buildings.
+Then, all of a sudden, the car was off the road, and away from the uninspiring carpet-selling modern buildings.

-And Kemp and Passepartout are there, standing on the Sahara.
-The city abruptly disintegrated away behind them, only desert now all the way across to the other side of Africa: Morocco, 5,000 kilometres away.
+And we were there.
+Standing on the Sahara.
+The city abruptly disintegrated away behind us.
+Only desert now all the way across to the other side of Africa: Morocco, 5,000 kilometres away.

-A huge sweep of sand, sky and dunes lie in front of them.
+A huge sweep of sand, sky and dunes lay in front of us.
 Emptiness.
 A land of thirst.

 “You want camel?”

-A tall, robust, hawker with a powerful criminal’s face and his boy apprentice in an old Al Ahly football club tracksuit appear by their side with their roped ships of the desert.
+A tall, robust, hawker with a powerful criminal’s face and his boy apprentice in an old Al Ahly football club tracksuit appeared by our side with their roped ships of the desert.

 “You want camel?
 This one Moses.
 This one Michael Jackson.”

-He points at Kemp “You should take Michael Jackson.
+He pointed at me.
+“You should take Michael Jackson.
 You’ll like him.
 He likes to dance.”

-Well why not, thinks Kemp.
-Why not be fleeced just as people have been in this spot for hundreds, if not thousands of years?
+Well why not?
+Why not be fleeced just as people have been fleeced in this spot for hundreds, if not thousands of years?

-So the queer quartet of Moses, Michael Jackson, Passepartout and Kemp set off, making their dilatory bobbing way across the waves and breakers of sand, getting closer to the mighty blocks of the Pyramids.
+So the queer quartet of Moses, Michael Jackson, Giristroula and me set off, making our dilatory bobbing way across the waves and breakers of sand, getting closer to the mighty blocks of the Pyramids.

-The ranges of the Pharaohs rise serenely, powerfully above them.
+The ranges of the Pharaohs rose serenely, powerfully above them.

 Unmoveable.
 Sat there, while ancient empires rose and fell.
 Seeing everything.
 Commenting on nothing.

-Our guide takes the camera.
+Our guide took the camera.
 “You stand there.
 I take photos.”

-A tetchy argument however simmers between the guide and Passepartout.
+A tetchy argument however simmered between the guide and Giristroula.

-The man of the camels looks shocked, lowers the camera.
+The man of the camels looked shocked.
+He lowered the camera.

 “Hey, lady, you listen to me.
 Hold your finger in the air.
 Like this.
 Just there.
 Point down.
 Looks like you pointing down on top of pyramid!
 Eh?
+You see?
 Good, eh?”

-The guide looks wounded.
-“Eh, look, you look lady..” he splutters “I am… what you say, I am… the professional.
+The guide looked wounded.
+“Eh, look, you look lady..” he spluttered “I am… what you say, I am… the professional.
 I know what I’m doing here…”

-Kemp looks dumbly at the huge scene coloured out in front of him, as if all untrue.
+I looked dumbly at the huge scene coloured out in front of me.
+As if it were all untrue.

 “We’ve got to carry on.”
-Kemp says out loud.
-Everyone looks up at him.
+I said out loud.
+Everyone looked up at me.

-“We’ve got to carry on travelling” he says, and reaches out to Passepartout.
+“We’ve got to carry on travelling” I said.
+I reached out to Giristroula.

 “Never mind the teaching and the 80 schools, or 80 lessons or whatever it was.
 We should go on.
 See more.
 We’ve got to carry on, travel onwards, travel to more countries.
 We can’t stop here.”

-Passepartout leaps with the pleasure of expectation across the sand towards Kemp.
+Giristroula lept with the pleasure of expectation across the sand towards me.
 “So what then?
 Where?
 Where next?”

-“You take photo of me,” says the police man on top of his camel as they trek past the mordant looking Great Sphinx.
+“You take photo of me,” said the police man on top of his camel as we trekked past the mordant looking Great Sphinx.
 The sphinx with such little interest etched in her face for the all insignificant piffle teaming around her.
-Lost in thought.
+Lost in thought too.
 Concocting her riddles.

-Passepartout agrees almost before he’s finished saying it.
+Giristroula agreed almost before I’d finished saying it.

-“10 dollars?” calls the policeman after them as they walk through the crowds.
+“10 dollars?” called the policeman after them as they walk through the crowds.

-And so under desk fans in the British Embassy with papers flapping – desperate to get free under their paperweights – typewriters, tea cups, men in sweat-patched shirts, Kemp and his travelling Passepartout sit, filling in visa forms.
+Under desk fans in the British Embassy, with papers flapping – desperate to be set free under their paperweights – typewriters, tea cups, men in sweat-patched shirts, we sat, filling in visa forms.
 The country of Greece having apparently never been heard of here.

-A change of transport first, in a preternaturally quiet brooding Oman, and then Mumbai lies there for them.
+A change of transport first, in a preternaturally quiet brooding Oman, and then Mumbai lay there for them.
 Open, beckoning, grinning invitingly.

-And they both fall in willingly.
-Happy complicit prey, into waiting jaws…
+And we both fell in willingly.
+Happy, complicit, prey.
+Into waiting jaws…